CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](https://i.imgur.com/eHc76W2.png)

 # Exceptions #
 Most organizations do not adopt every CIS Benchmark recommendation.
 Organizations often choose to accept some risk for the benefit of a functioning business environment.
 It is also possible that an organization may be solving a recommendation in other ways that CIS-CAT is not able to detect.
 CIS-CAT Pro Dashboard provides functionality to create an exception to specific rules or groups of rules on a per target system,  global (all targets for a specific benchmark), or by targets associated with user-defined tags.
-When an exception is applied and approved within the Dashboard exception approval process, existing configuration or vulnerability reports falling within the criteria will be rescored.
+When an exception is applied and approved within the Dashboard exception approval process, existing configuration reports falling within the criteria will be rescored.
 Additionally, newly imported reports also falling within the criteria of the exception conditions will exclude the excepted result when scoring.

 Exceptions are applied from within an Assessment Test Results Report for a configuration or vulnerability assessment.
 The `Reports` menu can assist in navigating to configuration test results.
 Vulnerability test results can only be shown from within a Target System record on the `Vulnerability Assessments` tab.